Beyond mega-deals: who is really shaping Africa’s startup ecosystem ?

 The contrast between deal volume and investment value illustrates this clearly: roughly a quarter of transactions take place outside major hubs, yet they account for only a marginal share of total capital deployed.

-This paradox reflects a structural tension: the ecosystem is growing, but access to capital remains deeply unequal.
+"The ecosystem is growing, but access to capital remains deeply unequal."

 IV.
 Francophone vs. Anglophone: a more nuanced picture.